czl9707/notes-n-writings/note/by/developer/frontend_routing.md

 ---
 title: Frontend Routing
-tags:
+tags: [frontend, web-dev]
-  - frontend
 created-date: 2025-09-07T11:51:58-04:00
-last-updated-date: 2025-09-10T18:39:49-04:00
+last-updated-date: 2025-10-19T15:02:17-04:00
 ---

 ## Redirection

 Server can send a [HTTP](note/by/developer/network_protocols.md#HTTP) 302 response to redirect the client browser to visit another site.
 This is extremely useful when:

 - The content got moved to another url, and to prevent the original one become invalid, server can redirect user to new spot
 - Two step authentication, such as [OAuth2](note/by/developer/drafts/oauth2.md).
 - Error Handling or directing user to authenticate them self.

 ### Static Redirection

 Redirection can also happened without a web server.
 By setting a [meta refresh](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/meta#setting_a_page_redirect) in html head, browser can redirect by itself without the requirement of a 302 response code.